 - Some of you will be able to do a project that is closely related to your current research.
 This is completely acceptable, as long as the subproblem you are solving is clearly defined.
 If you are using part or all of your work for research or as a part of another class, you must state this explicitly in your final report.
 We expect you to do something new that you would not have done if you hadn't taken this class (e.g. I was working on motion planning for a mobile robot, but tried to do it for manipulation)

 - We encourage you to build on code and tools of the community, but remember that you must clearly distinguish your contribution and acknowledge the work of others to avoid plagiarism.
-If you do improve an open-source tool or example, continue contributing back!
-For Drake in particular, I'd love to put your best examples in the Drake gallery
+If you do improve an open-source tool or example, consider contributing back!

 Project IdeasHere are a set of ideas we believe might be worth investigating, but do not feel the need to grab one of these!
 This is a placeholder, and the list will grow as we add more suggestions soon.